ngs-doo/dsl-json/README.md

  * JsonB support - high level support for JsonB String and Stream API.
 Only minimal support for configuration
  * compatible with [DSL Platform](DSL.md)

+## Upgrade from v1

+v1 core library was targeting Java6, while v2 targets Java8.
+So there is no need anymore for `dsl-json-java8` project and instead just `dsl-json` project should be referenced.
+From v2 only a single annotation processor is supported, which was previously in java8 project.

+Joda and some other specific libraries were removed.
+If you still need converters for those types, you need to include them in your project.

+Few methods which were previously marked as `@Deprecated` are now removed, mostly around creating `JsonWriter` and `JsonReader` which should be created through `DslJson` instead of instatianted directly.

 ## @CompiledJson annotation

 Annotation processor works by analyzing Java classes and its explicit or implicit references.